Liquid Gold: How to Buy Olive Oil

-Choosing olive oil can be overwhelming.
+When you need to buy olive oil, the choices can seem overwhelming.
 Here are two steps to help you find the best next time you’re at the supermarket.

 Store shelves of olive oil

-Seriously — how are you supposed to choose from all this?
+Seriously — how are you supposed to choose from all this when you need to buy olive oil?

 The other week I stood in front of the wall of olive oil at the supermarket.
 Options ran the gamut from pretty cheap to quite expensive.
 Which to choose?

 Within 30 seconds and two steps, I zeroed in on a well-priced bottle of Pavilions’ own O Organic California extra-virgin olive oil made from fruit harvested less than six months earlier.
 I danced a little jig.
 (Yes, I need to get out more.)
-Here’s what I was looking for:
+Here are two super-simple tips to find the best option wherever you’re shopping:

-First, I scanned the packaging and skipped over anything in clear or plastic bottles.
+First, I scan the packaging and skip over anything in clear or plastic bottles.

 Clear bottles expose delicate oil to damaging light, and plastic is a permeable material that exposes it to air.
 Light and air will make your oil age faster.

-This whittled down my choices – a lot.
+This whittles down the choices – a lot.

-Instead, I looked for oil packaged in tin or dark glass, both of which help protect it from light and air.
+Instead, I look for oil packaged in tin or dark glass, both of which help protect it from light and air.

-For extra credit, I skipped bottles on the top shelf, as those have been exposed to the most light.
-I even pulled a bottle from the back of the shelf, where it was sitting in the dark.
+For extra credit, I skip bottles on the top shelf, as those have been exposed to the most light.
+I even pull a bottle from the back of the shelf, where it’s sitting in the dark.

 graphic showing olive oil bottle